 Pupukea-Paumalu.
 The property lies south, southwest of the Pupukea-Paumalu site.
 Pupukea-Paumalu comprises approximately 1129 acres of Hawaiian land purchased by an investment consortium in June of 2007 and is now also permanently protected with a conservation easement.
 Ownership of the Pupukea-Puamalu land is divided between the State of Hawaii and the City and County of Honolulu.
 The North Shore Community Land Trust (NSCLT) is currently working with the State to establish a curatorship agreement and help oversee the uses of the land.
 NSCLT is also extremely supportive of our efforts to protect the property, and has also provided a Letter of Support.

 A Charitable Foundation Corp.
 There are three parcels of land approximating ninety-four acres adjacent the Property to the south and southeast.
 These parcels are currently owned by A Charitable Foundation Corp. and are in the process of being preserved and subsequently donated to the State for public use.
 This land will therefore soon be accessible to the public for trail hikes along the north ridgeline of Waimea Valley.
-The subject property, if protected, will effectively serve as a buffer zone between the residential community of Pupukea and the many hikers, mountain bikers and hunters that will eventually be accessing this land.
+The subject property, if protected, will effectively serve as a buffer zone between the residential community of Pupukea and this land.
 A representative of A Charitable Foundation Corp. has also provided us with a Letter of Support for the project.

 (ii) Conservation Plan

 We will providing more details here in a future blog.
 For now, it is important to know that the land owner is committed to not only permanently protecting the property, but transforming it through the thoughtful implementation of a conservation plan.
 His long term vision for the property is to reestablish a large portion of it to active agricultural use, servicing the community of Pupukea in addition to visitors to Hawaii.
-He hopes to provide an interactive visitor destination that will focus on educating the public to productive agricultural methods that include environmental learning stations, outdoor food tasting stations, and possibly a farmers market.
+He hopes to provide an interactive experience that will focus on educating the public to productive agricultural methods that include environmental learning stations and outdoor food tasting stations.
 His vision also calls for: (i) increasing acreage to dedicated pasture and grazing lands, (ii) a forest restoration project, and (ii) expanding and enhancing existing equine activities.
 We adamantly believe that these efforts will dramatically transform the property into a site that fosters growth of community interest and involvement in land conservation and sustainability.